operator-framework/operator-sdk/website/content/en/docs/olm-integration/testing-deployment.md

 - **delete-crds**: a boolean indicating to delete all owned CRDs and CRs.
 This is an optional field which will default to true if not provided.
 If set to false, owned CRDs and CRs will stay intact.
+- **delete-operator-groups**: a boolean indicating to delete all operator groups.
+This is an optional field which will default to true if not provided.
+If set to false, operator groups will not be deleted.

 ### Caveats